 Having conducted surrogacy cases for many years, I am in a good position to advise you of the pitfalls to look out for.
 I also have experience with the citizenship and passport procedure to get you back to the UK with your child.

-If you are considering surrogacy in one of the new destinations, please do not hesitate to contact us for advice and guidance.
-I can also put you in contact with lawyers that clients have used successfully in the past.
+If you are considering surrogacy in one of the new destinations, please do not hesitate to contact me for advice and guidance.
+I can also put you in contact with lawyers in India that my other clients have used in the past.

 Regardless of the law in the chosen destination, the surrogate is always the legal mother.
 Whether one of you is the legal parent will depend on the circumstances surrounding the insemination or embryo transfer and whether the surrogate is married or in a civil Partnership.
 It is essential that you get advice before you start the process and preferably before you select the surrogate.
 I will advise you on whether you can become legal parent(s) to the child(ren) and if so, how to return to England with the child(sen).
 I will then provide a bespoke service for you to obtain a Parental Order.

 A Parental Order extinguishes any legal rights that the surrogate and her husband have for the child and makes you the legal parent(s).
 If you do not apply for a Parental Order by the time the child is 6 months old, you may need to consider alternatives such as adoption.
 This deadline has been extended in some cases.
 I will work with you and lawyers in India to ensure that all of the necessary paperwork is in place for the Parental Order process within the deadline.

 Please call surrogacy lawyers for advice surrogacy in India on 01727 884 688 or e-mail Harjit directly on firstname.lastname@example.org